 Decision making is an inseparable component of all human activities.
 The aim in our research, consultancy and training is to improve and enhance decisions (scientifically peer-reviewed articles, are listed and available below).
-We specialize in everyday decision making (such as consumer decision making) as well as experts, such as in medical healthcare, corporate, investigative and frontline policing, and forensic decision making.
+We specialize in everyday decision making (such as consumer decision making) as well as experts, such as in medical healthcare, corporate, banking, investigative and frontline policing, and forensic decision making.

 In examining decision making, it is critical to understand both the processes by which decision alternatives are identified, evaluated, and managed, and the actual selecting mechanism that leads to the decision choice.
 The decision making process is dependent on a variety of factors, which may alter the decision choice.
 These include decision complexity, risk taking, time pressure, expertise, contextual influences & bias, use of technology, age, choices & judgments, motivation, stress, need for cognitive coherence, and so forth.
 These must be taken into account if one is going to construct training, CPD, procedures, best practices, and use technology to make effective and efficient decisions.

 For example, how context can affect and bias our decisions.
 See, for example, recent papers published in Science (e.g., 'Explore blind testing to prevent errors - get practical about fighting cognitive bias'), or in Nature and in The Economist (e.g., 'Ignorance is bliss') that focus on Dr Dror's work in expert forensic decision making, and procedures to minimize such biases, e.g., Linear Sequential Unmasking (LSU).